fiduswriter/simple-datatables/docs/documentation/columns.md

 #### `caseFirst`

 Default: `"false"` Options: `["false", "upper", "lower"]`.
-Influences how string sorting is done and wehther upper or lower case letters are sorted first.
+Influences how string sorting is done and whether upper or lower case letters are sorted first.
 If `"false"` is selected, will use the chosen `locale`'s default sorting order.
 Specifying `caseFirst` as part of the table's configuration will define a default for all columns.

 #### `filter`